basecamp/campfire-api/README.md

 SSL Usage
 ---------

-A non-SSL request made against an account that has SSL enabled (and vice versa) will receive a "302 Found" response.
-The Location header will contain the correct URI.
+A non-SSL request made against an account will receive a "302 Found" response.
+The Location header will contain the correct SSL URI.

-If SSL is enabled for your account, ensure that you're using https.
-If it's not, ensure you're using http.

 Documentation Conventions